brct-james/apricate/README.md

 - Respond to feedback from v0.5 alpha
 - Add YAML-defined contract/quest paths from NPCs
+- NPC endpoints for story/lore and contracts
+- - `/talk`
+- Cheat codes, maybe entered by talking to the NPC on your farm
+- Rename Contracts to QuestContracts to fit the theme better (yes, its a capitalist society, but its an oldtimey fantasy world, gotta have quests)
 - NPCs defined in YAML
 - Use data field for request error responses to convey programmatically what failed validation
 - Request validation functions